 Graduation, 12th April 2017

 I haven’t seen too many films at the cinema this year and have so far resisted the temptation to offer up an opinion on any of them, in large part because they had been and gone before I kicked off this blog.
-(For what it’s worth I was drawn into Silence but ultimately not satisfied, really enjoyed Manchester by the Sea and Casey Affleck’s performance, was very annoyed by Jackie, just loved Toni Erdmann, admired Moonlight, was gripped by Elle but this was largely because Isabelle Huppert was Isabelle Huppert and think the passage of time might see Get Out start to grate on me).
+(For what it’s worth I was drawn into Silence but ultimately not satisfied, really enjoyed Manchester by the Se, especially Casey Affleck’s performance, was very annoyed by Jackie, just loved Toni Erdmann, admired Moonlight, was gripped by Elle, but this was largely because Isabelle Huppert was Isabelle Huppert, and think the passage of time might see Get Out start to grate on me).

 Anyway, please try to see it if you have any interest at all in proper cinema.
 In fact if I had a favour to call in from you or a way of bribing you then that is exactly what I would ask you to do.